 This is one of the perennial top search terms for this blog.
 Anticlimactic answer: Yes, because input and output are determined also by economics, not only by physics.
 Often readers search for the efficiency of a refrigerator.
 Its efficiency, the ratio of output and input energies, is greater than 1 because the ambient energy is … Continue reading Can the Efficiency Be Greater Than One?

 No, this is not about Einstein's achievements as a moonlighting scientific paradigm shifter, while working as a patent examiner in his day job.
 Einstein is famous for the theories of special and general relativity, and for the correct explanation of the photoelectric effect that has been rewarded with the Nobel prize.
 It is not so common knowledge that he contributed … Continue reading Einstein and His Patents

 I know my posts are usually walls of text, but I am trying to improve!
 In his landmark physics course, the Feynman Lectures on Physics, Richard Feynman tries to explain what an explanation in physics actually is.
 You can always understand "the math" and follow a proof step-by-step.
-Nevertheless, this does not necessarily mean that you […]Read More Why Do Heat Pumps Pump Energy so Easily?
+But deep, yet intuitive, understanding becomes harder and … Continue reading Why Do Heat Pumps Pump Energy so Easily?